 Depart for Constantine, stopping first at the small, but very interesting hillside Roman site of Tiddis.
 Among Tiddis’ remains are the monumental gate and the baptistery.

 Continue your drive to Constantine, some 45 – 60 minutes away.
-Known for its once very cosmopolitan past filled with Spanish, French, Jewish, the architecture is varied and 7 bridges span various part of the hills that make up greater Constantine.
-Touring will include Contantine’s museum, the casbah, some suspension bridges and the Palace of Ahmed Bey.
+Known for its once very cosmopolitan past filled with Spanish, French, Jewish, the architecture is varied and 7 bridges span various parts of the hills that make up greater Constantine.
+Touring will include Constantine’s museum, the casbah, some suspension bridges and the Palace of Ahmed Bey.
 Overnight in Constantine.
 (B, L, D)